Skip to content

 Calgary has a huge variety of cafes, restaurants, and pubs.
 All of them have an impressive offering in terms of dining out.

-Alberta is famed for it’s ‘Berta Beef’, so there are lots of good steak options across the city, but there’s also a great variety of fine dining at reasonable pricing in Calgary.
-Many restaurants in Calgary have daily specials that are particularly good value if you want to treat yourself any day of the week.
+Alberta is famed for it’s ‘Berta Beef’.
+Which means there are lots of good steak options across the city.
+But, there’s also a great variety of fine dining at reasonable pricing in Calgary.
+Many restaurants in Calgary have daily specials that offer a good value.

-Here is a list of 10 places that are each unique and have great cuisine, as well as providing a variety of atmospheres.
+Here is a list of 10 places that are each unique and have great cuisine.
 They’re a treat for anyone living in Calgary.

-The menu includes plenty of curry and noodle dishes, most of which are available in all levels of spiciness — beware that medium would be hot enough for most foodie daredevils!
+The menu includes plenty of curry and noodle dishes, most of which are available in all levels of spiciness.
+Beware that medium would be hot enough for most foodie daredevils!
 The Vegetable Mo:Mo is a light, delicate, exquisite starter, which can be shared with others while waiting for the sizeable main courses.
-The Himalayan main dish is a mild, creamy, and tangy option that’s well worth sampling, but I’d recommend going for the Chau Chau noodles with shrimp if you’re looking for an added spicy kick.

 Oriental Phoenix is a fantastic Vietnamese restaurant.
 Conveniently, they have two locations – one in downtown Calgary (Suite 105-401 9 Ave SW), and another close to Chinook C-Train station (104 58 Ave SE).

-Both are great restaurants, but from a personal perspective, I prefer the SE location purely for its atmosphere.
+Both are great restaurants, but from a personal perspective, I prefer the SE location for its atmosphere.
 There is a great vibe, and their staff are friendly and helpful.

 Prices are very competitive, depending on what you order.
 I tend to go for the Papaya Salad or spring rolls to start with, and their noodle soups are fabulous.
-I would highly recommend the marinated chicken and grilled marinated pork noodle soup.
+I would recommend the marinated chicken and grilled marinated pork noodle soup.
 It’s served with rice noodles, and served with a chicken base broth.

 Original Joe’s has restaurants dotted across the city, and it’s a very popular place for good food and a drink.
 On a Friday evening, it’s one of the best places to be with a lively atmosphere and great service.